pulse00/Twig-Eclipse-Plugin/README.md

 * Help
 * Install new Software...
 * Click "add" to add a new software site
-* Select "Archive..." and browse to the downloaded zip archive
+* Put the update-site in the location field: http://pulse00.github.com/Twig-Eclipse-Plugin/
-* Select the "Twig Editor" from the new software site and click finish
+* Select the "Twig Editor Feature" from the new software site and click finish

 The plugin should download all dependencies (PHP Development tools) automatically.